brightcoast/DevOpsFor/DevOps4NonDevs/presentation.md

 ???

-Not Surprising and no one's fault
+Not Surprising and everyone is "doing their job" (see Conway's Law)

 * Devs - 100% of functionality, end user requirements, changes
 * Ops - 100 other apps to manage, production issues
 * It's not obvious what's needed
-* It's really hard to get budget if you can't define exactly the benefit

 ---
 # Deployment
 ### The rubber hits the road and...